kentdaitken/Open-Government/Why Open Matters.md

 2. [Richard Pietro - *Open Gov and Open Data are the Daft Punk of Government*](http://www.youtube.com/watch?v=f9DtEUJwevo)
 3. [Craig Carter-Edwards - *The Value of Your Time*](http://cce-wakata.blogspot.ca/2014/03/the-value-of-your-time.html)
 4. [Richard Pietro - *What Open Government Means to Me*](http://myeinsteinjob.blogspot.ca/2012/05/what-open-government-means-to-me.html)

+####Lastly

+Opinions are mine and don't reflect those of any organizations with which I am affiliated.